masayuki038/FileStoredMap/README.md

 ## Summary
 FileStoredMap is an implementation of java.util.Map.
-The Entry(key-value) is stored in files instead of Java heap avoiding the Out Of Memory Error.
+The entries(key-value) are persisted in files instead of Java heap avoiding the Out Of Memory Error.
 For example, below:

     @Test